fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/New-AzureADUser.md

 ```

 ### -FacsimilieTelephoneNumber
-Specifies the user's fax number.
+The telephone number of the user's business fax machine.

 ```yaml
 Type: String